openvinotoolkit/datumaro/docs/user_manual.md

 **Plugins**

-Datumaro has many plugins, which are responsible for dataset formats and other optional components.
+Datumaro has many plugins, which are responsible for dataset formats, model launchers and other optional components.
 If a plugin has dependencies, they can require additional installation.
-You can find the list of all the plugin dependencies in the [plugins](#plugins) section.
+You can find the list of all the plugin dependencies in the [plugins](#extending) section.

 **Customizing installation parameters**